Sensationull/simple-connections/README.md

 ~ Intermission ~

 Now I've discovered that once I added the styling for selecting a word, the game board needs to re-render, but it's moving the updated word object to the last item on the game board. so I'm going to add the indexPosition to the word object so that I can maintain it's position when the game board re-renders

+I tried using the native dialog element and ran into an issue when styling.
+When I tried to add a class name with a flex/fixed position declaration to the dialog element itself, the dialog stopped disappearing from the screen when it was dismissed.
+After doing some refactoring I found that there probably was some interaction with the ::backdrop psuedo-class that the native dialog has total control over that caused this bug.
+So I basically added a wrapper around the content that I needed to center and added the flex class there rather than on the dialog itself.